Legislation safeguards the services and benefits

 Oversight of municipal social and health care is prescribed by the laws on social welfare, primary health care, specialized medical care, the law on state provincial offices and the law on the National Supervisory Authority for Welfare and Health.

-The work of private service providers is also prescribed by the law on the supervision of private social services.
+The work of private service providers is also prescribed by the law on private social services.

 Rehabilitation for disabled veterans, the paid allowance and social and health services and the compensation for these to municipalities are prescribed by a number of laws.
 These include the law on front-veterans' pensions and the law on the payment of the front-veterans' allowance abroad.